 Antennapalooza is a casual gathering for radio hams interested in social and technical activities.
 Old hands and new comers alike will benefit from this event.
-The brief presentations in the central pavilion will help in understanding and resolving interference issues.
-On the Saturday Evening there will be an open fire in a concrete pit fireplace in the treed area.
-This will be subject to fire restrictions on the day, but this is unlikely to be a problem in March.
+The brief presentations in the central pavilion will help in understanding mobile operation.
+On the Saturday Evening there will be an open fire in a concrete pit fireplace.
+This will be subject to fire restrictions on the day, but this is unlikely to be a problem at this stage.

 Do I need to book?

 Bookings are not essential, but the organisers would appreciate a quick pre-registration if you intend to come along.
 Simply send an email with your name, a callsign (if you have one) with an indication of which days you are likely to attend.
 This will help us work out how many visitors to expect.

 This event is open to members of the host clubs and friends who accompany members.
 It is not a public event, but visitors known to members are welcome.
 Other regional clubs may also have received invitations.
 Attendees will be asked to make an entry in the Visitor Log to be set up in the Main Pavilion.
 It is important for the organisers to keep a record of visitor numbers for the event.

 Call-ins will be on 145.450 MHz.